 Enterprise SoS Viewpoints

-The following viewpoints / views have been identified from the AFD to design the Architecture Framework.
+The following viewpoints / views have been identified from the AVPD to design the Architecture Description Framework.

-A prototype Enterprise SoS Architecture framework is now being tested.
+A prototype Enterprise SoS Architecture Description Framework is now being tested.

-NOTE: This approach has also tested the concept that an organization may use many light weight architecture frameworks to describe the full enterprise.
+NOTE: This approach has also tested the concept that an organization may use many light weight Architecture Description Frameworks to describe the full enterprise.
 This approach provides for a modular system of systems approach to the enterprise to include all forms of technological systems.